ChrisCummins/pip-db/Documentation/ProjectPlan.md

 the primary focus of this second iteration, with many of the common tasks (searching for a result, looking up a record, etc.) being more tightly defined.

-l l p12cm

-**ID** & **Type** & **Description**\

-D2.1 & Functional & An interactive prototype which implements common site tasks: logging in and out using credentials, searching for a record by protein name, searching records from a specific source, searching for records in a pI range, performing an advanced search, adding a new record, uploading a new dataset.\
+*D2.1 - Functional* - An interactive prototype which implements common site
+tasks: logging in and out using credentials, searching for a record by protein name, searching records from a specific source, searching for records in a pI range, performing an advanced search, adding a new record, uploading a new dataset.

-D2.2 & Non-functional & A set of interaction mock-ups for ‘edge case’ or uncommon events: an error on the server-side, performing a search which returns no results, attempting to log in with incorrect credentials.\
+*D2.2 - Non-functional* - A set of interaction mock-ups for ‘edge case’ or uncommon events: an error on the server-side, performing a search which returns no results, attempting to log in with incorrect credentials.

 Table 4: D2 milestone requirements